volkamerlab/KinFragLib/notebooks/custom_kinfraglib/README.md

-# custom KinFragLib
+# Custom KinFragLib notebooks
-## 1. custom filters
+## 1. Custom filtering steps
-Custom filters that can be (de-)activated by the user to retrieve a custom filtered fragment library.
 ### `1_1_custom_filters_unwanted_substructures.ipynb`
 This notebook filters out unwanted substructures which are defined by PAINS substructures and/or by the list from Brenk et al.